ElectricalGang

 A step-down transformer is constructed using 2 or more coils in the core of the transformer.
 The energy-efficient transformer uses a ferromagnetic core as it is converted into a magnet using the primary winding and sends the energy to the secondary winding.

-A simple method of obtaining a ferromagnetic coil is to find a large-inch steel washer or 2-3 inches of racking yard.
+A simple method of obtaining a ferromagnetic coil is to find a large-inch steel washer or 2-3 inches of the racking yard.
 Any copper wire is used to make the transformer, but a 28 gauge magnetic wire is excellent for making this.

 This is a thin copper wire with insulation coated.
 To make the primary coil, cover the wire tightly in the region of the washer.
 Count the turns of the winding and note the correct place.

 When the winding of a transformer is complete, keep both ends open for power supply and cover properly with a synchronous heat tube.
-But when winding, special care should be taken that the turns of the secondary coil do not exceed that of the primary coil.
+But when winding special care should be taken that the turns of the secondary coil do not exceed that of the primary coil.

-Read More: Step up Transformer | Construction | Working & Its Applications
+Suggested More: Step up Transformer | Construction | Working & Its Applications

 Working Principle Of Step-Down Transformer: